4 Questions to Ask Before Downsizing Your Home in Retirement

 Is Downsizing Right for You?

 Regardless of your financial situation, the choice to downsize your home comes with multiple considerations and decisions.
 PlainsCapital Bank provides direction and resources to help you during retirement.
-For more information on how PlainsCapital Bank can support you throughout retirement, call a PlainsCapital representative today at 866.762.8392.
+For more information on how PlainsCapital Bank can support you while downsizing your home in retirement, call a PlainsCapital representative today at 866.762.8392.